SanketGanorkar/Vrinda_Store/README.md

 # User Interaction:
 The dashboard may include interactive elements like filters that allow users to explore specific data subsets.
 This functionality empowers users to focus on areas of particular interest, facilitating deeper analysis.

+# Work done :-
+- Data cleaning , data processing , data analysis , data visualization and gathering insights.
+- Issue in Gender column - 4 categories ( Male , Female , M , F )
+- Issue in Size column - ( 1 , 2 , 3 , 4 , 5 , One , Two )
+- Created a new column ( Age group , for categorizing the age groups )
+- Formula used for the above column - IF( E2 >= 50 , "Senior" , IF(E2 >= 30 , "Adult" , "Teenager") )
+- Formula used for extracting the month from date - TEXT( (G2), mmm)
+- In the pivot table we were having large values , so to increase the readability , we convert it into millions ( M ).
+  (0.00 ,, "M") [ 0.00 , for getting the value upto 2 decimal places ]
 # My Skills:
 This project demonstrates my proficiency in:
   1) Microsoft Excel: Utilizing advanced features like pivot tables, charts, and filters to create impactful data visualizations.